History

 1929

-The widow of alum and regent Philip Bowles gives the funds to build the university’s first student residence hall for men.
+Mary McNear Bowles (pictured), Class of 1882, the widow of alum and regent Philip Bowles, gives the funds to build the university’s first student residence hall for men.
+Now co-ed, Bowles Hall is the only residential college at Berkeley.

 1939

-Ernest O. Lawrence receives the Nobel Prize in Physics, the first of 25 Nobel Prizes to be awarded to UC Berkeley faculty, and the first ever given to a professor at a public university.
+Ernest O. Lawrence receives the Nobel Prize in Physics, the first Nobel Prize to be awarded to UC Berkeley faculty, and the first ever given to a professor at a public university.
+It is the first of 26 Nobel Prizes to be awarded to Berkeley faculty.

 1949

-Clara Clemens Samossoud donates the Mark Twain Papers to the university.
+Clara Clemens Samossoud donates the Mark Twain Papers to Berkeley.

 1952